acmei/Guide-for-Transplants/transplant_guide.md

   Though great brand name ones can be thrifted right here in Seattle.

 - **Comfortable Shoes**
   Get ready to climb those hills!
 Maybe once you’ve got your city feet you can wear those pretty heels again.
+If you plan on walking being your main means of transport, rain boots might not be a bad idea either!

 - **A Bike?**
   Maybe reconsider bringing your car.
 Parking is tough and can get really expensive.
 Plus, Seattle is relatively bike friendly.